 The main River House -- with its gabled roof and antebellum architecture -- is a highlight of Montage Palmetto Bluff.

 courtesy Montage Palmetto Bluff

-Tucked away amidst a thick maritime forest on the banks of the May River, the Montage Palmetto Bluff makes for the perfect lowcountry hideaway.
+Tucked away amidst a thick maritime forest on the banks of the May River, the Montage Palmetto Bluff makes for the perfect South Carolina Lowcountry hideaway.

 Its 50 clapboard cottages are rustic yet luxurious, outfitted with screened porches, vaulted ceilings, pinewood floors and working fireplaces.

 The main River House -- where you'll find the lobby and library -- is reminiscent of a bygone era with its gabled roof and antebellum architecture.

 Looks aside, the resort offers endless diversions, including a Jack Nicklaus Signature golf course, two pools and a luxury spa.